Reeses Peanut Butter Chex Bars

 Why You’ll Love This Recipe

-• Customizable with your favorite Reese’s candies
+• Customize it with all your favorite Reese’s goodies

 Ingredients